FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 ## 2. Error handling

-This section describes'c-error handling interface of sdk '。
+This section describes the error handling interface of 'c-sdk'。

 **注意: These interfaces are only valid for synchronous calling interfaces, and the error message for the asynchronous interface is returned in the callback**。